oyranos-cms/oyranos-cms.github.io/wiki/Oyranos_FAQ.md

 ### What is Oyranos?

 The Oyranos project is a colour management system (CMS).
-It is comparable to KCMS, ICM or ColourSync except it is published with sources and is available for various platforms.
+It is intended to work in a comparable fashion like KCMS, ICM or ColourSync except it is published with sources and is available for various platforms.

 ### What is the goal of Oyranos?